Skip to content

 Team GitHub authorization is complementary to the existing personal token flow:

-* **Team API key runs with GitHub App authorization** - The agent authenticates as the GitHub App installation.
-PRs and commits are not attributed to any individual user.
+• Agent API key runs with GitHub App authorization - The agent authenticates as the GitHub App installation.
+On GitHub, PRs and commits are attributed to the Oz by Warp GitHub App rather than any individual user.
+In the Oz dashboard, the run is attributed to the bound cloud agent, which controls run filtering and audit attribution on the Warp side.

 Both flows can coexist on the same team.
-Personal tokens are still used for user-triggered runs, and the GitHub App installation token is used when a task is initiated with a team API key.
+Personal tokens are still used for user-triggered runs, and the GitHub App installation token is used when a task is initiated with an agent API key.

 Installing the Oz app gives Warp access to the Slack channels or Linear teams where the app is installed.